 Intranasal septal splint devices are classified by the FDA as class 1 devices under product code LYA.
 This category includes over 40 devices including, but not limited to, Alar Nasal Valve Stent, Spiway Endonasal Access Guide, Novashield Injectable Nasal Packing and Stent and the Macropore Ent Reconstruction Film.
 The FDA has exempted almost all class I devices (except for reserved devices) from the premarket notification requirement, including those devices that were exempted by final regulation published in the Federal Registers of December 7, 1994, and January 16, 1996.
 It is important to confirm the exempt status and any limitations that apply with 21 CFR 874.9.
-See the following website for more information: https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=874 .
+Refer to the following website for more information: